CherryWookie/ESP32-Drone/README.md

 3. While the ESC is still plugged in, send 1000 PWM (Min throttle).
 Another different series of beeps should follow.
 4. Unplug battery from ESC.
 Calibration should be complete.

-NOTE: After calibration is completed successfully, the power up should result in only one syncronized 3 beep series instead of a series of different beeps.
+NOTE: After calibration is completed successfully, the power up should result in only one synchronized 3 beep series instead of a series of different beeps.
 The different beep patterns can be deciphered in your specific ESC manual; however, for our purposes, we used a third party ESC to decipher our beeps and found them to be quite similar.

 ```C++
 ESC VScode code